gtkramer/ScaffoldingGenerator/README.md

 # Scaffolding Generator

 Scaffolding Generator is a 3D printing application that generates the scaffolding required to support an object during production.
-The motivation behind Scaffolding Generator is purely academic with the purpose of learning the complexities of the 3D printing problem via exploration in programming.
+It is a rewrite of an existing Java application in C#.
+The motivation behind Scaffolding Generator is purely academic with the purpose of exploring the complexities of 3D printing and modern 3D rendering pipelines.

 The project aims to incorporate the following technologies, data structures, tool chains, or specifications:

-* Interval tree (for indexing edges on triangles)
+* KD tree (for indexing edges on triangles)
-* KD tree (for indexing vertexes)
-* OpenGL 4.5 (for rendering an object)
+* OpenGL (for rendering objects)
 * ANTLR (for writing grammars that parse STL files)
 * xUnit and Moq (for testing)
-* Avalonia (for user interface)
+* Glade/Gtk# (for user interface on Linux)

 Motivation for implementation choices: